Nail003/odin-recipes/README.md

 # odin-recipes

 It is a food recipe site.
-It showcase recipes of some of my favorite foods.
+It showcases recipes for some of my favorite foods.

 [Click here](https://nail003.github.io/odin-recipes/) to visit the site.

 ## Techs: